kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 #### Alpha

-- Completed functionalities include:
 - Approved specification of the `VolumeSnapshotDelta` and `DriverDiscovery` custom resources
-  - Approved specification of the CSI CBT GRPC service
+- Approved specification of the CSI CBT GRPC services and messages
-  - Ability to create `VolumeSnapshotDelta` resource.
+- Can create `VolumeSnapshotDelta` resource and return CBT payload to user
-  - Ability to reconcile `DriverDiscovery` resource.
-  - Ability to enforce validation criteria like missing required fields.
+- Can discover opt-in CSI drivers using the `DriverDiscovery` resources
-- Initial e2e tests completed and enabled.
+- Initial e2e tests completed and enabled

-- Since this is an out-of-tree CSI component, no feature flag is required.
+Since this is an out-of-tree CSI component, no feature flag is required.

 ### Upgrade / Downgrade Strategy